JohnGorter/webpack/_slides/3. Webpack merge/validation.md

 ---
 ### Labtime
-Test a configuration with webpack-validator, you're up
+Test a configuration with webpack-validator, you're up next bro